 One of the things to avoid from a programming monitor is slow response time.
 It will be frustrating especially when your work requires speed.

-All the monitors I recommended above have more than adequate response time.
-If you have the budget, I recommend getting the fastest one, though it may cost more.
+All the monitors we recommended above have more than adequate response time.
+If you have the budget, we recommend getting the fastest one, though it may cost more.

 5. Refresh Rate